Church of the Sacred Hearts of Jesus and Mary (Manhattan): Parish church

-The parish was established in 1914 and construction of the church was begun the following year with the laying of the cornerstone on October 4 by Cardinal John M. Farley, the Archbishop of New York.
-The completed church was dedicated on October 1, 1916, by Archbishop Giovanni Bonzano, P.I.M.E., Apostolic Delegate to the United States at the time.
+The cornerstone for the church was laid on October 3, 1915, by Cardinal John M. Farley, the Archbishop of New York; the event was attended by more than five thousand Italian Catholics.
+The structure was completed in December 1915 and the first mass was held in the new church on January 30, 1916.
+The church was dedicated on October 1, 1916, by Archbishop Giovanni Bonzano, P.I.M.E., Apostolic Delegate to the United States at the time.
 There were a few little changes later with the replacement of the original oak doors with cruciform windows with black metal doors with square windows.